viteo/small3dlib/README.md

 ## license

 Everything is CC0 1.0 + a waiver of all other IP rights (including patents).
-The art used in demos is either my own released nder CC0 or someone else's released under CC0.
+The art used in demos is either my own released under CC0 or someone else's released under CC0.

 Please support free software and free culture by using free licenses and/or waivers.